ghall15/fiscalhistory/webpage/unpleasant_monetarist_arithmetic.rst

 ================================

 Recall that in the Government Budget Constraint lecture, we derived an expression for real seignorage revenue.
-In that lecture, we assumed real money demand was only a function of real income and that real income was constant.
+In that lecture, we assumed that real money demand was only a function of real income and that real income was constant.
 But clearly, income is rarely constant, and the demand for money most likely depends on other factors than just income.